ScilifelabDataCentre/RDM-guidelines/content/topics/gdpr-ethical-review-glossary.md

 6.  **legitimate interests** (*In Swedish:* intresseavvägning; ibland "berättigat intresse")

         The data controller may process personal data without the data subject's consent if the data controller's interests outweigh those of the data subject and if the processing is necessary for the purpose in question.
-Note that Swedish authorities are not allowed to use legitimate interests as a lawful basis for processing of personal data in order to carry out their tasks.
+Note that Swedish authorities are not allowed to use legitimate interests as a legal basis for processing of personal data in order to carry out their tasks.
 The reason for this exception is that Swedish authorities are only allowed to process personal data in accordance with Swedish law.

 ### **personal data**